 top of page

-Eternity Farm is a small, no-till, human-scale vegetable farm that grows market and Asian vegetables, herbs, and mushrooms.
+Eternity Farm is a small, no-till, chemical-free, human-scale farm that grows vegetables and herbs.
 We are Korean and Jewish queer/women owned and operated.
-The farm is located on occupied Coast Salish land of Camano Island, WA, one hour north of unceded Duwamish land/Seattle.
-Our mission is to nurture the web of life by farming ecologically, providing nutritious food to all, and continuing the passage of knowledge and resources.
+The farm is located on unceded Coast Salish land of so-called Camano Island, WA, one hour north of unceded Duwamish land (so-called Seattle).
+Our mission is to nurture the web of life by ecologically farming fresh vegetables and building supportive relationships through them.

 Anchor 1